Holden Matthews Arrested As Suspect In Louisiana Church Fires

 — Tom Cleary (@tomwcleary) April 11, 2019

-All three churches which were said to have been intentionally burned to the ground are historically black congregations which were all torched over ten days.
+All three churches which were said to have been intentionally burned to the ground are historically black congregations which were all torched over 10 days.
 State Fire Marshal H. Browning said that his investigation indicates that the fires were related.

 “There certainly is a commonality, and whether that leads to a person or persons or groups, we just don’t know.”

-KATC says that there will be a news conference tomorrow morning given by the Louisiana State Fire Marshal’s Office which will also be attended by Gov. John Bel Edwards and officials from the FBI and ATF which all played a role in the investigation.
+KATC says that there will be a news conference tomorrow morning given by the Louisiana State Fire Marshal’s Office, which will also be attended by Gov. John Bel Edwards and officials from the FBI and ATF, all of whom played a role in the investigation.

-Congressman Clay Higgins, who will also likely attend the news conference released a statement to say how proud he is that an arrest was made.
+Congressman Clay Higgins, who will also likely attend the news conference, released a statement to say how proud he is that an arrest was made.

 “I’m very proud of the investigative effort that has lead to this arrest.
 I’m prayerful that we can close this horrific chapter and begin to heal.
 I’m especially uplifted by the Christian Community right now.
 God bless us one and all.”